samoretc/anticipation/README.md

-# anticipation
+# Hurizen
-This web app recommends concerts in your area
+This web app will recommend concerts in your area.